-School/Worksite: All High Schools Staff Group: High School Teachers (Regular Program) Job/Position Summary: Education of student and "Teaching Quality Standard" to "Achieve Super incorporating ICT standards. ation" Assessment Team: John Hand, Jose Andre, Mark Proctor Date Completed 5 June 2007 Arrange / provide transportation for students' extra curricular events.
-Entering or leaving the building, unlocking / 27.
+School/Worksite: Non-Traditional Schools Staff Group: High School Teachers (Regular Program) Job/Position Summary: Education of student and "Teaching Quality Standard" to "Achieve Super incorporating ICT standards.
+Assessment Team: Linden Lonsberry, Marcia Bradley Date Completed: 27 Feb 2017 Arrange / provide transportati extra curricular events. ion for students' 27.
 Temperature extremes, sun exposure, insects.
 Trips and falls from slippery or uneven surfaces.
 3 2 2 12 Low 27.
 Dress appropriately for prevailing conditions.
-Use caution when walking, Adhere to CESD Safety procedure for winter walking. inspect school grounds for hazards. locking doors outside of school hours.
+Use caution when walking, Adhere to CESD Safety procedure for winter walking. inspect school grounds for hazards.
+Entering or leaving the buildin locking doors outside of school Assist with set-up and take-do ol hours.
 28. Burns from microwave ovens or hot coffee.
 4 1 2 8 Low 28.
-Use extra caution around hot liquids and micro waved items and use oven mitts if required.
-Assist with set-up and take-down for assemblies / special events, concerts etc. Discipline students.
-29. Potential for violent encounters with people or animals.
+Use extra caution around hot liquids and micro waved items and use oven mitts if required. assemblies / special events, co 29.
+Potential for violent encounters with people or animals.
 1 2 4 8 Low 29.
 Park close to building when possible, use a well-lit parking lot.
 Report all suspicious people on school grounds.
 Walk to vehicle in pairs where possible.
-Collection of cash from students for field trips, special fees, etc. Travel to / form P.D. sessions, annual teacher's conference, and Divisional meetings.
-30. Slips / falls on snow / ice or uneven surfaces.
-3 3 3 27 Med 30.
+Collection of cash from studer special fees, etc. Travel to / form P.D. sessions, conference, and Divisional me annual teacher's 30.
+Slips / falls on snow / ice or uneven surfaces.
+4 4 4 64 High 30.
 Inspect grounds for unsafe conditions such as snow / ice or trip hazards.
 Advise admin about ice / snow removal.
 Adhere to CESD safety procedure for walking on snow / ice.
-Ensure entrances are maintained in a safe condition.
+Ensure entrances are maintained in a safe condition. • 31.
 Lifting / carrying, pushing / pulling heavy stage equipment, chairs, pianos, screens.
 Awkward posture, strains / sprains, foot hazards, wooden splinters.
 1 2 2 4 Low 31.
 Adhere to safe working procedure for lifting / handling loads.
 Use mechanical aids such as dollies if required.
 Rest and stretch as required.
 Ask knowledgeable staff member on best way to do the task and the hazards associated with it.
+32. Risk of theft and stress as a result of it.
+1 1 1 1 Low 32.
+Lock up cash received and turn it in regularly to the office.
+Stress management training if required.